We just launched Snapshots in Neon - Read how they compare to AWS RDS

 Import data from CSV

-This topic describes how to import data into a Neon database table from a CSV file.
+This topic shows how to import data into a Neon database table from a CSV file using a simple example.

 The instructions require a working installation of psql.
 The psql client is the native command-line client for Postgres.
 It provides an interactive session for sending commands to Postgres.
-For more information about psql, refer to the psql reference, in the PostgreSQL Documentation.
+For installation instructions, see How to install psql.

 The following example uses the ready-to-use neondb database that is created with your Neon project, a table named customer, and a data file named customer.csv.
 Data is loaded from the customer.csv file into the customer table.